uf-mil/mil/Labeling-With-labelbox.io.md

 Say you have a set of 3 bag files from a test day containing images of buoys.
 You would like to have a human segment the buoys in a random selection of these images so that you can train a neural network to recognize buoys.

 ## Creating a extract_bag_images config file
 To extract images from the bag files you selected, first copy them to somewhere on your local computer.
 It is best to preserve the filenames/directories as they are stored on the MIL fileserver so that someone else can get the same images later.
-In this case, we'll assume you copied them to ```/home/user/bags```, with the 3 files you are extracting images from in ```/home/user/bags/2018-02-16/buoys1.bag```, ```/home/user/bags/2018-02-16/buoys2.bag```, and ```/home/user/bags/2018-02-16/buoys3.bag```, just like they were found on the fileserver.
+In this case, we'll assume you copied them to ```/home/user/bags```, with the 3 files you are extracting images from in in a subdirectory following the MIL fileserver convention for the date is was recorded```2018-02-03```.

-You also need to know what topic the image messages or on, and what encoding you would like them saved in.
-You can use ```rosbag info <bag name>``` to see what topics are in a bag and select the one you wish.
-For this example assume the buoy images are found in ```/camera/front/left/image_raw```.
-This topic contains raw, bayered images.
-For labeling, you will likely want color, rectified images.
-In the following steps you'll see how to specify that you want images extracted in this format instead of raw.

-Now you use the program ```rosrun mil_tools extract_bag_images``` to place the images from these files into a dataset for labeling.
+Now you use the ```extract_bag_images``` to place the images from these files into a dataset for labeling.
 This program requires a yaml file specifying which bags to pull images from.
-Save this file to something you'll remember, like ```buoy_segmentation.yaml```
+Save this file to something you'll remember, like ```buoy_segmentation.yaml```.

 ```
 datasets: